 One TFG reader shares, “I’m a CO girl and we ski 2-3 times a month all winter.
 These keep my feet more than toasty and dry.
 They fit under bootcut pants but also look adorable over tights and leggings.
 I love to wear them over my wool base layer leggings with a Smartwool down skirt for the perfect Apres ski attire.”

 We’ve put together this guide on how to pack for cold weather like a boss!

-The Clarks Arctic Venture boots have over an eight-inch shaft with a 2.16-inch treaded heel to keep you sturdy and on the ground.
+The Merrel Chateau Mid Lace boots have treaded heel to keep you sturdy and on the ground.
 They’re perfect if you’re looking for boots for snow hiking.
 At the top of the boots, the shaft folds over to reveal a cozy faux fur shearling on the cuff.

 One TFG reader shares, “I wore these to Iceland last year and lived in them.
 I wore them every day for a week with no break-in period.
 We did a 6-mile hike and I had no problems.
 On my recommendation, a friend of mine also bought them and loved them for her trip to Iceland.”